PTC Therapeutics' Long Road To Nowhere

-PTC Therapeutics (PTCT) is a biotech company developing drugs to cure debilitating childhood diseases including muscular dystrophy (NYSE:MD).
-Their drug, Translarna (ataluren), is meant to help extend the mobility and life expectancy of young children suffering from Duchenne Muscular Dystrophy (DMD).
+PTC Therapeutics (PTCT) is a biotech company developing drugs to cure debilitating childhood diseases including muscular dystrophy (MD).
+Its drug, Translarna (ataluren), is meant to help extend the mobility and life expectancy of young children suffering from Duchenne Muscular Dystrophy (DMD).
 However, based on all of the data available today, this drug does not work, and future tests will also bear out the thesis that this drug sadly is not the cure for which we are hoping.

 To date, no clinical studies have shown efficacy with any statistical significance.
-In spite of this, PTC forced the FDA to review their application (which was recently denied).
-While they do have conditional approval from the EMA for Translarna, this approval is predicated on producing studies with statistically significant efficacy results.
-Given that after ten years of studying this compound there have been no such results, it is difficult to assume that this approval will be extended.
-In the absense of Translarna, PTC does not have a pipeline which would justify a $700 million market cap.
+In spite of this, PTC forced the FDA to review its application (which was recently denied).
+While it does have conditional approval from the EMA for Translarna, this approval is predicated on producing studies with statistically significant efficacy results.
+Given that after 10 years of studying this compound there have been no such results, it is difficult to assume that this approval will be extended.
+In the absence of Translarna, PTC does not have a pipeline which would justify a $700 million market cap.

-Before my morals and priorities are questioned, I feel it important to note that I am decidedly on the side of finding a cure.
-I was privileged to be a counselor in a special needs camp for a 13 year old boy afflicted with muscular dystrophy, and I know quite well how awful of a disease this is.
+Before my morals and priorities are questioned, I feel it is important to note that I am decidedly on the side of finding a cure.
+I was privileged to be a counselor in a special needs camp for a 13-year-old boy afflicted with muscular dystrophy, and I know quite well how awful of a disease this is.
 But it unfortunately does not work, as we will examine.

 History of Ataluren and Genzyme's Foresight

-PTC has been testing ataluren for more than 13 years, with the initial Phase 1 trial commencing in July 2004 .
-By March of 2010, they reported results from phase 2b (Study 007), which failed to meet both its primary and secondary endpoints; improving the distance these young children could walk in 6 minutes as well as other endpoints such as activity at home, heart function, cognitive ability and others.
-The PTC spin room was in full affect, with the takeaway being:
+PTC has been testing ataluren for more than 13 years, with the initial Phase 1 trial commencing in July 2004.
+By March of 2010, it reported results from phase 2b (Study 007), which failed to meet both its primary and secondary endpoints; improving the distance these young children could walk in six minutes as well as other endpoints such as activity at home, heart function, cognitive ability and others.
+The PTC spin room was in full effect, with the takeaway being:

 “These results further demonstrate the safety profile of ataluren and support continued development,” remarked Langdon Miller, M.D., PTC’s chief medical officer.

 PTC’s remarks were not entirely surprising, as they do tend to spin things toward the positive.
-However Genzyme, a company which had partnered with PTC to commercialize ataluren, and had previously made a $100 million up front payment for the non US and Canada rights to the drug, saw this as the moment to cut bait from the muscular dystrohpy trials.
-What PTC saw to “support continued development”, Genzyme saw as the writing on the wall to walk away, despite their significant investment.
+However, Genzyme, a company which had partnered with PTC to commercialize ataluren, and had previously made a $100 million up front payment for the non-US and Canada rights to the drug, saw this as the moment to cut bait from the muscular dystrophy trials.
+What PTC saw to “support continued development”, Genzyme saw as the writing on the wall to walk away despite its significant investment.

-Before moving on, it is important to understand what caused Genzyme to throw in the towel and walk away from their 9 figure investment.
-Clearly, one only does that if one feels that their is no chance that the investment will pay off down the line.
+Before moving on, it is important to understand what caused Genzyme to throw in the towel and walk away from its nine-figure investment.
+Clearly, one only does that if one feels that there is no chance that the investment will pay off down the line.
 The spin put on here was that this was a corporate restructuring.
-However it is clear that Genzyme did not want to fund any future R&D for a project destined to fail.
+However, it is clear that Genzyme did not want to fund any future R&D for a project destined to fail.

-The results from this study (named Study 007) “leaned” toward showing improvement in a lower dose, however patients with a higher dose performed worse than the placebo group.
-PTC’s spin on this was that there was a “inverse dose response”, which was not well received by Dr. Robert Temple of the FDA in his presentation to the Advisory Committee on September 28th, 2017, who also noted that if this were truly the expected result it should have been set forth prior to the study’s conclusion.
+The results from this study (named Study 007) “leaned” toward showing improvement in a lower dose; however, patients with a higher dose performed worse than the placebo group.
+PTC’s spin on this was that there was an “inverse dose response,” which was not well received by Dr. Robert Temple of the FDA in his presentation to the Advisory Committee on September 28, 2017, who also noted that if this were truly the expected result it should have been set forth prior to the study’s conclusion.
 Remember this point, as it becomes a pervading theme in PTC’s quest for approval.

-The results from this study (which “leaned” toward supporting efficacy) showed a p-value of p=0.149 across the entire population.
+The results from this study (which “leaned” toward supporting efficacy) showed a p-value of 0.149 across the entire population.
 Before losing anyone in statistical terms, I should define p-values.

 Simply put, in the case of clinical trials, p-values represent the odds of getting to the observed difference purely by chance without any effectiveness of the drug (known as the odds that the “null hypothesis” is correct).
 The results of this study implied a 14.9% chance that ataluren did absolutely nothing (and may in fact be even more harmful than placebo) and the results here were random sampling error.

-However there is more than just random sampling error to contend with here.
-In their scholarly paper discussing the limited nature of p-values, Sellke et al. estimated the odds of making a mistake and assuming the effectiveness of drugs at various p-values (WARNING - contains lots of scary looking math).
+However, there is more than just random sampling error to contend with here.
+In its scholarly paper discussing the limited nature of p-values, Sellke et al. estimated the odds of making a mistake and assuming the effectiveness of drugs at various p-values (WARNING - contains lots of scary looking math).
 They estimate that when the p-value is 0.05, the odds of mistakenly assuming that the drug works are at least 23% and are typically close to 50%.
-This is perhaps the reason that p values (or likelihood that the observed difference is entirely due to normal sampling error rates) of 0.05 are considered the cutoff beyond which results are not considered statistically significant.
+This is perhaps the reason that p-values (or likelihood that the observed difference is entirely due to normal sampling error rates) of 0.05 are considered the cutoff beyond which results are not considered statistically significant.
 That is because at that level, the odds of making a mistake (the error rate) is close to 50% and anything beyond that makes it a more likely than not situation of assuming efficacy in error.

-While Sellke et al. do not specifically chart out the error rate for studies with a p-value of p=0.149, it is clear that if a 0.05 p-value implies a 50% error rate, a p-value triple that would imply an error rate far beyond what would be in the realm of effectiveness.
+While Sellke et al. do not specifically chart out the error rate for studies with a p-value of 0.149, it is clear that if a 0.05 p-value implies a 50% error rate, a p-value triple that would imply an error rate far beyond what would be in the realm of effectiveness.

-It is with this in mind that one understand Genzyme’s decision to walk away and focus on projects that had a legitimate pathway toward approval and utility.
+It is with this in mind that one understands Genzyme’s decision to walk away and focus on projects that had a legitimate pathway toward approval and utility.

-PTC Presses on, Despite the Odds
+PTC Presses on Despite the Odds

-PTC however, was undeterred.
-Inspired by their failure they pressed on with the ataluren studies for MD as well as for other indications including Methylmalonic Acidemia (a metobolic disorder affecting the brain and kidneys), Spinal Muscular Atrophy and Cystic Fibrosis.
-Clearly convinced that they had a useful drug, PTC was conducting costly trials across many indications hoping for a hit.
+PTC however was undeterred.
+Inspired by its failure, it pressed on with the ataluren studies for MD as well as for other indications including methylmalonic acidemia (a metabolic disorder affecting the brain and kidneys), spinal muscular atrophy and cystic fibrosis.
+Clearly convinced that it had a useful drug, PTC was conducting costly trials across many indications hoping for a hit.
 While some of these trials continued on past phase 3, none are currently ongoing, with the latest announcement coming in March 2017 that the cystic fibrosis trials missed primary and secondary endpoints and that the trials were being shut down.
-One has to wonder why this differed from all other MD trials which missed endpoints but the company soldiered on.
+One has to wonder why this differed from all other MD trials which missed endpoints, but the company soldiered on.

-Throughout 2012 PTC closed private funding rounds of $30 million and $60 million, before going public in 2013 at $15 per share.
-In February of 2014, they closed a secondary stock offering.
-3 months later PTC got their big break, with the Committee for Medicinal Products for Human Use (OTCQB:CHMP), an advisory arm of the European Medicines Agency (NYSEMKT:EMA) adopting a positive opinion of ataluren for conditional use in the muscular dystrophy indication.
+Throughout 2012 PTC closed private funding rounds of $30 million and $60 million before going public in 2013 at $15 per share.
+In February of 2014, it closed a secondary stock offering.
+Three months later PTC got its big break, with the Committee for Medicinal Products for Human Use (CHMP), an advisory arm of the European Medicines Agency (EMA), adopting a positive opinion of ataluren for conditional use in the muscular dystrophy indication.
 This advice ultimately paved the way for conditional approval by the EMA in August 2014, pending phase 3 trials.
 To date these phase 3 trials have not yet proven conclusive, which remains a very important point, to which we will double back later.

 On the back of the conditional approval, PTC’s stock soared from $17 in the beginning of 2014 to a high of $73 in March 2015.
 The market assumed that PTC would shortly provide the phase 3 trials to finalize approval in Europe, and shortly gain access to the US market via the FDA.

 In October 2015, the company announced results from phase 3 of the DMD trials (named ACT DMD), which again proved to be not statistically significant.
 Remember the p-value of 0.149 from phase 2b (14.9% chance that the results were completely due to random sampling error)?
-Well the p-value here was even greater, at p=0.213, or a 21.3% chance of random sampling error.
-On the back of this, their stock dropped from $35 to $25 overnight.
+Well, the p-value here was even greater, at 0.213, or a 21.3% chance of random sampling error.
+On the back of this, its stock dropped from $35 to $25 overnight.

-PTC pivoted off this by pointing out a post-hoc subgroup (a group of patients selected from within this data set) who had a more convincing argument of effectiveness (p-value of only 0.007) and used this as the basis of filing a New Drug Application ((NDA)) with the US FDA in January, 2016.
+PTC pivoted off this by pointing out a post-hoc subgroup (a group of patients selected from within this data set) which had a more convincing argument of effectiveness (p-value of only 0.007) and used this as the basis of filing a New Drug Application (NDA) with the US FDA in January 2016.
 Note again the use of post-hoc sub-selection of data points.

 The FDA was not having any of this, as a month later it issued a Refusal to File letter, stating that: